 Amanda graduated with honors from Youngstown State University in Ohio with a Bachelor’s degree in Middle Childhood Education.
 Her degree concentrated in Math and Science with a Reading Endorsement.
 Amanda started her teaching career as a middle school science teacher at McGee’s Crossroads Middle School in Johnston County.
 After six great years with the same team of teachers, she served as an instructional coach for the next three years.
 During that time, she supported and streamlined her school’s MTSS program and supported team data analysis.
 While at the middle school level, she coached volleyball for 10 years, was a member of the School Improvement Team, and was PLC lead.
 Amanda recently returned to the classroom and is currently teaching Earth and Environmental Science at West Johnston High School.
 Amanda can be reached at email@example.com.

 Leshaun is a 2000 graduate of East Carolina University where he obtained two Bachelor of Arts degrees in History and in Political Science.
 He spent 16 years teaching in the History Department at Tarboro High School in Tarboro, NC.
-He taught World History, World Geography, Civics and Economics, US History, as well as Global Studies.
+He taught World History, World Geography, Civics and Economics, US History, and Global Studies.
 He was Teacher of the Year four times as well as the District Global Educator of the Year in 2015 for Edgecombe County Public Schools.
-Leshaun currently serves as Interim Assistant Principal at Princeville Elementary and Phillips Middle School.
-Leshaun can be reached at email@example.com.
+Leshaun currently serves as Interim Assistant Principal at Phillips Middle School.
+Leshaun can be reached at firstname.lastname@example.org.

 Nicole earned a Bachelor of Science in Early Childhood and Childhood Education with a concentration in Mathematics from Iona College in New Rochelle, New York.
 Upon graduating, she received her New York State teaching certification and began her teaching career in Bronx, New York.
 Throughout her husband’s military service abroad, Nicole developed and implemented the Army’s newest kindergarten readiness pilot program, Strong Beginnings, at the Child Development Center in Livorno, Italy and taught first grade at the Livorno Unit School for the Department of Defense Education Activity Europe (DoDEA-E), serving military children from all over the world.
 Nicole has taught at Polenta Elementary for four years and has served as a coach for the school’s successful Science Olympiad team and a grade representative for the school’s math team.
-Nicole currently teaches kindergarten and is responsible for the English portion of the English-Spanish Dual Language Immersion Program at Polenta Elementary School.
-Nicole can be reached at email@example.com.
+Nicole was teaching kindergarten and was responsible for the English portion of the English-Spanish Dual Language Immersion Program at Polenta Elementary School.
+She is currently serving as a second grade teacher at Polenta.
+Nicole can be reached at firstname.lastname@example.org.